Blue's Big City Adventure: Release

 The film's trailer was previewed by Josh Dela Cruz at PaleyWKND on October 1, 2022, and later released online on October 3, 2022.
 Blue's Big City Adventure was released on Paramount+ on November 18, 2022.
 In a promotion for the film sponsored by Nickelodeon, minor league ice hockey team Atlanta Gladiators wore Blue's Clues jerseys for their match against the Orlando Solar Bears on November 4, 2022.
 The film was released on DVD on March 28, 2023.
 The movie made its linear premiere on Nickelodeon in the United States on May 29, 2023.

 Reception

 On the review aggregator site Rotten Tomatoes, 83% of six critics' reviews have given the film a positive review, with an average rating of 7.3/10.

 Marco Vito Oddo of Collider gave the film a "B" rating, writing "As a result, Blue's Big City Adventure is a movie aimed at preschoolers that's also enjoyable for adults, with exciting musical numbers that help break the simple story and explore the street art history of New York City."
 In a positive review, Calum Marsh of The New York Times praised Dela Cruz's performance, saying he brought "unbridled charisma to a role that is basically a glorified kindergarten teacher".
 Nate Adams of The Only Critic wrote, "A harmless, colorful and cheery addition to the Blue's Clues canon, Blue's Big City Adventure has something for everyone."

+On the other hand, Decider gave the film a negative review, criticizing it for not having enough Blue's clues, Josh's character not landing and for having weak or confusing worldbuilding.
+They also said Shaun the Sheep has done similar things with more personality and is funnier and more whimsical.